 Do you want a burial or cremation?

 As mentioned earlier, this is probably the most important decision affecting your funeral planning.
-Deciding between burial or cremation is an entirely personal choice, either of the deceased or the surviving family.
+Deciding between burial and cremation is an entirely personal choice, either of the deceased or the surviving family.

 Burial is still more popular in North Carolina, but the cremation trend is affecting all states, and we are seeing more North Carolinians opting for cremation.

 Cost is most definitely a significant factor in the rising cremation rate.
 An average burial costs $7,848 (NFDA), which doesn’t include the cost of the cemetery plot.
-In contrast, an average cremation service costs around $3,000, and a basic cremation service can be arranged for around $1,000.
+In contrast, an average cremation service costs about $3,000, while a basic cremation service can be arranged for about $1,000.

 Visit our Ultimate Guide to Cremation to learn more about cremation costs, service options, cremation laws, the cremation process, and other FAQs.